Louise Emmanuelle de Châtillon

-Louise-Emmanuelle de Châtillon, known as Princesse de Tarente (1763-1814) was a French noble, memoirist and court official.
+Louise Emmanuelle de Châtillon, known as Princesse de Tarente (1763–1814) was a French noble, memoirist and court official.
 She served as lady-in-waiting (Dame du Palais) to queen Marie Antoinette of France from 1782 to 1792.
-Her memoirs about her life during the French revolution has been published.
+Her memoirs about her life during the French Revolution has been published.

 Life

-Louise-Emmanuelle de Châtillon was born to Louis Gaucher, duke de Châtillon, and Adrienne-Emilie-Félicité de la Baume le Blanc de La Vallière.
+Louise Emmanuelle de Châtillon was born to Louis Gaucher, Duke of Châtillon, and Adrienne Emilie Félicité de la Baume le Blanc.
 She was a grand daughter of Louis César de La Baume Le Blanc, the famous writer.